cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Selection Lists.md

-﻿There are three data annotations for rendering list-style elements:
+There are three data annotations for rendering list-style elements:

 - [`[SelectList]`](#selectlist): A drop-down list of options.
 - [`[RadioList]`](#radiolist): A list of radio buttons that allows only a single option to be selected.